manosbatsis/corda-lean-state/docs/state-model.md

 ## Sample State

-Let's use a sample state definition to explo:
+Let's start with a simple state model:

 ```kotlin
 /** Our contract class */